Dionisiy/CA/introduction-to-for-loops-in-js.md

 d.
 We can decrement down by any value by writing `i -= x`. \(See the Hint for more.\)

 e.
 Be **very** careful with your syntax—if you write a loop that can't properly end, it's called an **infinite loop**.
 It will crash your browser!

+**How does it work?**

+We've gone through the three bits of syntax for a `for` loop.
+But how exactly does it work?
+Let's imagine the steps the computer takes to run the `for`loop on the right.

+It is important that there is a way for the `for` loop to end.
+If the `for` loop is always going to be true, then you will be stuck in an infinite loop and your browser will crash!
+Look at the code.
+It is bad.

+a.
+It begins at `i = 1`.

+b.
+It will keep going as long as `i >= 1`.

+c.
+Because now `i = 1`, the code will run.

+d.
+We increment `i` by 1 and now `i =2`.
+This satisfies the condition.
+We run the code.

+e.
+Increment i by 1 and now `i = 3`.
+This satisfies the condition that `i >= 1`.
+We run the code.

+f.
+We will keep incrementing the code up by 1.
+It will **always** satisfy the condition.
+The loop NEVER ends.
+This will crash your computer!